llm-bible/llm-bible.github.io/_publications/ko2025ferg.markdown

 bibkey: ko2025ferg
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2503.23371"}
-tags: ['Security', 'Model Architecture', 'Efficiency and Optimization', 'Tools', 'Reinforcement Learning', 'GPT']
+tags: ['Tools', 'GPT', 'Efficiency and Optimization', 'Model Architecture', 'Reinforcement Learning', 'Security']
 ---
 One of the key tasks in machine learning for tabular data is feature engineering.
 Although it is vital for improving the performance of models, it